kevinkk525/pysmartnode/README.md

 * This framework aims to be easy to use and easy to extend with custom scripts and components.
 * The documentation should be easy to understand and as short as possible while still giving a clear path of how to use the project and integrate your components.
 * The project structure should be easily understandable, no guessing which files are loaded when and by what
-* Provinding templates as example and help of how to make new components, etc.
+* Providing templates as example and help of how to make new components, etc.
 * Be reliable (Have a reliable connection using mqtt, do not fail if a component fails, ...)
 * Comment as much as possible so that anyone can understand what a file or configuration option is for